 Installing and Configuring the Cluster Package

 The following procedures will allow you to install the lnh_cluster secure package on the Luna Network HSM 7, and configure the appliance for a cluster, using REST API calls or LunaSH.
-This procedure must be completed whether you are creating a new cluster (see Creating a Cluster), or joining an existing cluster (see Adding a New Member to an Existing Cluster).
+This procedure must be completed whether you are creating a new cluster on this appliance (see Creating a Cluster), or joining it to an existing cluster (see Joining a New Member to an Existing Cluster).

 REST API